awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

     GENERATE_REVERSE="true"

-    # We assume this script is saved in the same path as submit_gsp_emr_step.py
+    # We assume this script is saved in the same path as submit_gsp_emr_step.py,
+    # that is graphstorm-processing/scripts
     SCRIPT_DIR=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )
     # Upload the entry point to S3
     PATH_TO_ENTRYPOINT="$SCRIPT_DIR/../graphstorm_processing/distributed_executor.py"